 - Eat well

 - Be around someone positive

 - Write a journal

 - Breathe slowly

-I want to take this opportunity to thank you for your warm welcome at the beginning of Term 3 – I feel connected and part of the Woodleigh Community.
-I wish you a safe and happy festive season and look forward to seeing you upon our return in 2021.
+I encourage students and their families to reflect on 2021 and consider what they have learned in 2021, which will prepare them for 2022.
+I want to take this opportunity to thank the entire Woodleigh Community for your ongoing support throughout the year.
+I wish you a safe and happy festive season and look forward to seeing you upon our return in 2022.